CHMOD Calculator: File and Folder Permissions

 -RRecursive - change permissions for directories and their contents

---preserve-rootPreserve root - fail to operate recursively on '/'
+--preserve-rootPreserve root - do not operate recursively on '/'

---reference=FILEReference file - use FILE's mode instead of MODE values
+--reference=FILEReference file - use the mode of the FILE instead of MODE values

 +sSetuid - set user ID on execution